jstachio/kiwi/readme.md

 Other URI schemas will be added soon usually as separate modules like dotenv, HOCON, Terraform/Tofu `tfvars.json` format etc.

-**Note that if no schema is provided kiwi will assume it is a file path which is a URI.**
+**Note that if no schema is provided Ezkv will assume it is a file path which is a URI.**

 We won't cover `file` and `classpath` as they are pretty self explanatory.